dzully/card-distribution-frontend/README.md

 ## Running the Tests

+The tests are written using Jest and Enzyme.
 To run the tests, simply run the following command:

 ```
 npm test